WFNQ: History

+The 106.3 allocation in Nashua was originally assigned to WOTW-FM, which went on the air in March 1948, lost its license in 1977, and continued operating under an interim operator from 1978 to June 30, 1985.
+After the revocation of the licenses for WOTW-FM and WOTW (900 AM) and a nine-year licensing process, Gateway Broadcasting Associates was granted authority to build a new FM station in 1986; the AM frequency was separately awarded to Merrimack Valley Broadcasting, who would put WMVU on the air in 1992.
+Gateway, controlled by Mario DiCarlo, selected the call sign WHOB in reference to the station's honey bee logo, which was intended to symbolize that it would be "an industrious station".
+Following several delays, WHOB signed on at 6 a.m. on October 19, 1987.
+In its early years, WHOB primarily focused on the Nashua area, though its signal, originating from a tower in Hudson, reached from Concord to Route 128 in Burlington, Massachusetts.

-WFNQ signed on October 19, 1987, as WHOB, under the ownership of Mario DiCarlo.
-Although WHOB was a new license, it inherited the allocation previously assigned to WOTW-FM, which operated from 1947 until 1985.
-At one time a CHR station, the station began mixing in modern rock in 1996, and had shifted to hot adult contemporary by 1999, when DiCarlo retired and sold WHOB to Tele-Media.
+At one time a contemporary hit radio station, the station began mixing in modern rock in 1996, and had shifted to hot adult contemporary by 1999, when DiCarlo retired and sold WHOB to Tele-Media.
 Tele-Media sold WHOB, along with WNNH in Henniker and WLKZ in Wolfeboro, to Nassau Broadcasting Partners in 2004.
 Nassau dropped the hot AC format in favor of the "Frank FM" classic hits format (the second Nassau station, after WFNK in Lewiston, Maine, to do so) and the WFNQ callsign on March 17, 2005.

 The station, along with 16 other Nassau stations in northern New England, was purchased at bankruptcy auction by WBIN Media Company, a company controlled by Bill Binnie, on May 22, 2012.
 Binnie already owned WBIN-TV in Derry and WYCN-LP in Nashua.
 The deal was completed on November 30, 2012.

 On June 1, 2015, WFNQ shifted its format to classic rock.
 It switched back to classic hits in 2018.

 On April 1, 2019, WNNH in Henniker began simulcasting WFNQ, bringing the station's programming to areas north and west of Manchester, including Concord.
 On May 24, 2019, WLNH-FM in Laconia and WBYY in Somersworth began carrying WFNQ's programming, but with separate advertising, forming a regional network.
 The "Frank FM" network transitioned to a hot adult contemporary format during 2021; during this transition, on September 3, 2021, WNNH left the network and launched its own active rock format.

-After morning host Marc Nazzaro (who used the air name "DJ Nazzy") was laid off from "Frank FM" in January 2023 as part of a refocus of Binnie Media's resources on its news and talk programming, vice president of programming Heath Cole told the Concord Monitor that "the music format that we do will change."
+After morning host Marc Nazzaro (who used the air name "DJ Nazzy") was laid off from "Frank FM" in January 2023 as part of a refocus of Binnie Media's resources on its news and talk programming, vice president of programming Heath Cole told the Concord Monitor that "the music format that we do will change".
 On February 1, 2023, WFNQ, along with the rest of the "Frank FM" network, again returned to a classic hits format; the stations also dropped their remaining on-air staff, who were reassigned to other positions within the company.